Code-dot-mil/code.mil/implementation-guide.md

       more clearly and concretely defined in the summary.
 - [ ] Defense Digital Service should provide contact information and specific points of contact for this project.
+- [ ] These markdown files should be converted to HTML so this site can be published on code.mil.
+Use Jekyll to convert markdown to html and use the CSS and templates provided by https://standards.usa.gov/page-templates/

 # Summary